sedejbjerg/Devasc_Skills/README.md

 ### Troubleshooting:
 - Errors:
-  - The was an error with the IOS_VERSION, turned out to be a carriage return (cr) at the end of each line in the running-config file, causing problems comparing with REQUIRED_IOS
+  - There was an error with the IOS_VERSION, turned out to be a carriage return (cr) at the end of each line in the running-config file, causing problems comparing with REQUIRED_IOS
-  - HOSTNAME is having the same error, but that is insignifcant
+  - HOSTNAME has the same error, but this is insignifcant
 - Fix:
   - Found a way to strip the cr with sed https://stackoverflow.com/questions/15520339/how-to-remove-carriage-return-from-a-variable-in-shell-script

 ### Verification:
-- The file check_ios.rep are located in ./Task-7
+- The file check_ios.rep is located in ./Task-7
 - Screenshot, and the check_ios.sh script are located in ./Task-7

 ----------------

-dd647b1d0b0d4ff08419b1c3915efbd0